 Upon my arrival, I was asked to take a seat in the spacious lobby.
 Within minutes, I was served a delicious mocktail.
 Then a waiter from the restaurant asked if I’d like him to show me the food and beverage outlets.

-I stayed in room 811, a spacious 40-square-metre deluxe room with a king size bed.
+On my second stay at the hotel in August 2019, I stayed in room 1403, a spacious 40-square-metre deluxe room with a king size bed.
 Deluxe rooms with twin beds are also available.

 My room had a soft beige, gray, and yellow colour scheme with chocolate brown accents and dark brown wooden cabinets.

 There was an armchair with a footstool and a small table.
 There were floor to ceiling windows.

 There was a flat screen television and complimentary wi-fi.
 I particularly liked the spacious workstation, which had sufficient space to put my laptop computer and reference materials.

 The hotel has a total of 231 rooms and suites as well as apartments suitable for long-staying guests.

 Measuring 54 square metres, Family Rooms have a second bedroom and a mini lounge.